GoogleCloudPlatform/compute-gpu-installation/windows/README.md

 This script installs the latest supported NVIDIA GPU drivers for Google Cloud Windows VM on Compute Engine.

-This script supports both the G2, A2, and N1 series.
-On N1 and A2 VMs, it also installs the CUDA toolkit.

 ## Usage Instructions

 To use this script you must run it as an Administrator: